desto-git/scrollbar.js/README.md

 - Doesn't work with textareas (yet?)
 - Doesn't work with direction:rtl (yet?)
 - `padding-right` doesn't properly work on containers that overflow horizontally.
 That's not a problem with this script though.
 This behavior already exists in natively overlflowing containers.
+- While modifying the scrollbar of the body does work, I would suggest against doing so on mobile devices.
+The autohide behavior of the url bar will break.
+It would hide only after scrolling all the way to the bottom, and then a bit.
+Same on the way back up, which is really frustrating.